rweems/Create-A-Playlist/README.md

-# Dfango Playlist- Project 4 for General Assembly(Atlanta)
+# Django Playlist- Project 4 for General Assembly(Atlanta)

 Using the technology listed below, I have created an app that allows users to create a spotify playlist.